Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 Thus $\rho=\{\rho_\la\}$ is an element of $\D$.
 Consider now the action of an analytic diffeomorphism $\chi$ on the density matrix $\rho_\la$.
 Equation \eqref{comm-diff} gives us immediately

 which means that the state $\rho$ is {\em diffeomorphism invariant}.

 Of course, every convex combination of (a finite number of) diffeomorphism invariant states is a diffeomorphism invariant state also.
 Thus we have obtained a plenteous set $\D_{\rm ph}$ of diffeomorphism invariant states which are, of course, also Yang-Mills gauge invariant.
 Therefore we can treat the set $\D_{\rm ph}$ as the set of {\em physical} states of the 'toy theory'.
-Moreover, since $\D_{\rm ph}\subset\D$ Yang-Mills gauge invariant quantum observables in $\cal B$ can be evaluated on the states in $\D_{\rm ph}$, which means that we do not have to look for diffeomorphism invariant observables (see Subsection \ref{dif-inv-obs} for more details).
+Moreover, since $\D_{\rm ph}\subset\D$ Yang-Mills gauge invariant quantum observables in $\cal B$ can be evaluated on the states in $\D_{\rm ph}$.

-This completes the infinite system quantization (ISQ) of the 'toy theory': the resulting quantum model ${\cal S}_{\rm ph}$ is the $C^*$-algebra $\cal B$ constructed in Subsection \ref{alg-sub} equipped with the set $\D_{\rm ph}$ of physical states.
+This completes the quantization of the 'toy theory': the resulting quantum model ${\cal S}_{\rm ph}$ is the $C^*$-algebra $\cal B$ constructed in Subsection \ref{alg-sub} equipped with the set $\D_{\rm ph}$ of physical states.